Our goal is to share information and products that are truly helpful to renters.

 4. Your state’s regulation and protections

 Just like any other financial product, payday loans are subject to regulation by the state.
-The state you live in likely has restrictions on the amount of interest lenders can charge as well as protections that prevent lenders from garnishing your wages or pursuing criminal prosecution against you.
+Many states have restrictions on how much interest lenders may charge and offer protections against wage garnishment or criminal prosecution against you.
 They also set restrictions on loan amounts and payback periods.

 5. Reputation of lender and license

-We hear from payday lenders that you should read the terms and conditions of your loans carefully, and that you should keep in close communication with your lender if you think you might have trouble paying the loan back.
-If you talk to them, you might have options, but if you ghost them, you’ll be making extra trouble for yourself.
+Payday lenders advise you to read the terms and conditions of your loans carefully and that you should keep in close communication with your lender if you think you might have trouble paying the loan back.
+If you talk to them, you might have options, but you’ll be making extra trouble for yourself if you ghost them.

 6. Customer service